clsu22/DSCI522_Group_1/README.md

 We explored to use a logistic regression model to identify strong predictors of breast cancer recurrence.
-Based on the feature weights assigned in the model, we found that the degree of malignancy is a very strong predictor of breast cancer recurrence.
-The other two predictors, such as being in the age 60-69 group and having cancer in the right-up of the breast quadrants, are also among the top five features with the highest absolute weight values.
+Based on the feature weights assigned in the model, we found that degrees of malignancy are very strong predictors of breast cancer recurrence.
+The other two predictors, including being in the age 60-69 group and having cancer in the right-up of the breast quadrants, are also among the top five features with the highest absolute weight values.
 Our model didn’t perform well on unseen data, with a fair accuracy score of 0.73 and a low recall score of 0.25.
-The low recall score is likely due to data imbalance in the whole data set.
+The low recall score is likely due to the data imbalance problem noticed in the training data set.
 If time permits, we would like to explore some advanced methods to handle the imbalanced data situation and try some advanced feature selection methods to build a better model.

 The breast cancer data set was obtained from the UCI Machine Learning Repository (Dua and Graff 2017) and can be found